Think K&K with balanced string output and without the feedback!

-The Ultra Tonic Pickup for steel string guitars from James May Engineering is a passive, brideplate-mounted, 5-transducer pickup with on-board feedback suppression.
-James is also a partner in Audio Sprockets, creators of the ToneDexter (see my article on Pickups and Preamps).
-A variation of the pickup is also available for nylon string guitars.
+The James May Engineering (JME) Ultra Tonic Pickup (UTP) for steel string guitars is a passive, brideplate-mounted, soundboard transducer (SBT) pickup with on-board feedback suppression.
+James is also a partner in Audio Sprockets, creators of the ToneDexter and ToneDexter II.

 my guitar, only loudersound